technovistalimited/shongjukti/README.md

 - Mandatory and optional attachments can be defined
 - Maximum upload size can be defined globally
 - Default accepted file types can be defined globally
-- Accepted file types can be defined for each of the type of attachment
+- Accepted file types can be defined for each of the types of attachment
 - Translation-ready (English and Bengali are defined by default)

 ## Screenshots